raspberrypilearning/c3-wolfram-magic-8-ball/en/step_3.md

 Dynamic[answer]

 ```
-If you are using the browser version of Wolfram, the answer will not change when you press the button, we will fix that later in this step.

 --- /task ---

 Now let's build a a `Which` statement to choose a response based on the sentiment analysis.
+Sentiment analysis lets the computer guess the kind of feelings expressed in a piece of text.
 If the sentiment is positive, we want our magic 8 ball to return a positive statement, if the sentiment is negative, we want the magic 8 ball to return a negative statement, and if the sentiment is neutral, we want to return a noncommital statement.

 If you’re familiar with other programming languages you might notice that a `Which` statement is similar to an If, Else statement. `Which` takes a series of possibilities, and instructions for what to do if that possibility is true.
 It will return the outcome of the first possibility which returns True.

  --- task ---
 Build a `Which` statement which returns a random negative response to a negative sentiment question, a noncomittal response to a neutral sentiment question, and a positive response to a positive sentiment question.